‘Queen Sugar’ Season 4 Trailer Is Here

 Queen Sugar is returning for its fourth season and things are about to get a lot more complicated for the Bordelons, according to a report from Vibe Magazine.

-The show, which was brought to life by Ava DuVernay, follows the lives of siblings: Black Lives Matter activist and writer Nova Bordelon, played by Rutina Wesley, sports manager Charlotte “Charley” Bordelon West, played by Dawn-Lyen Gardner, and Ralph Angel Bordelon, played by Kofi Siriboe.
-The siblings couldn’t be more different but are forced to put their differences aside and come together after the death of their father, Ernest Bordelon, played by Glynn Turman.
+The show, which was brought to life by Ava DuVernay, follows the lives of siblings: Black Lives Matter activist and writer Nova Bordelon, played by Rutina Wesley; sports manager Charlotte “Charley” Bordelon West, played by Dawn-Lyen Gardner; and Ralph Angel Bordelon, played by Kofi Siriboe.
+The siblings couldn’t be more different, but are forced to put their differences aside and come together after the death of their father, Ernest Bordelon, played by Glynn Turman.
 Ernest leaves his sugarcane farm to his three children and together, they must decide what to do with it.

 Based on the first trailer for Season 4, it seems this season will focus on eldest sibling Nova and her recently released memoir.